About parking consultations

 Order making and implementation

-CPZs are introduced under the Road Traffic Regulation Act 1984 and require legal traffic management orders (TMO), which designate the permitted parking places and yellow line waiting restrictions.
+CPZs are introduced under the Road Traffic Regulation Act 1984 and require legal Traffic Management Orders (TMO), which designate the permitted parking places and yellow line waiting restrictions.
 We must undertake a consultation with statutory consultees, advertise the proposals in the local press and have regard to any objections before making the order.